 Taken together, this means that abiding to costly rules is enforced or breaks down through partner choice, depending on the local incentives of the social environment.
-To test these conjectures, we experimentally let participants choose interaction partners for a social interaction that is either based pro-social giving or breaking the rule of honesty.
+To test these conjectures, we experimentally let participants choose interaction partners for a social interaction that is either based on pro-social giving or breaking the rule of honesty.
 We hypothesized that costly rule following is used to signal cooperativeness and that rule abiding partners are more often chosen when interactions require costly cooperative actions.
-Yet, when social interactions are based on breaking a societal rule, the opposite should be the case: People should signal their willingness to break rules, revealing how environmental contingencies and partner choice can foster or deteriorate rule following in groups.
+In contrast, when social interactions are rewarded on breaking a particular societal rule, the opposite should be the case: People should signal their willingness to break rules, revealing how environmental contingencies and partner choice can foster or deteriorate rule following in groups.

 Methods